The opening line of the Christmas carol "God Rest Ye Merry Gentlemen" means "God make you mighty, gentlemen."

 a prayer for God to keep joy in the hearts of men.

 - Finally, the idea that "God rest you merry" means "God make you mighty" is contrary to the lyrics of the song itself.
-The first line reads "God rest you merry, gentlemen, let nothing you dismay," a context which poses the words "merry" and "dismay" as contrasts (i.e., one should remain merry rather than allowing himself to fall into a state of dismay).
+The first line reads "God rest you merry, gentlemen, let nothing you dismay," a context that poses the words "merry" and "dismay" as contrasts (i.e., one should remain merry rather than allowing himself to fall into a state of dismay).
 But "might" and "dismay" are words completely unrelated in either origin or meaning, and thus offering them as contrasting states makes no logical sense.

 There is at least one small element of truth to these otherwise inaccurate claims, though: The song's titular phrase is often mispunctuated